XuhuaHuang/XuhuaHuang/README.md

   - 📤 Most used line of code `git commit -m "Initial Commit"`
   - 🤔 I’m looking for help with advance Python and Machine Learning.
   - 📫 How to reach me: huang.xuhua@outlook.com
-  - ⚡ Fun fact: code boolded animal.
+  - ⚡ Fun fact: code blooded animal.
 </details>

 <details>